-You can leave "allow this MDM server to release devices" checked or uncheck it.
+Leave "Allow this MDM Server to release devices" checked or uncheck it.
 SimpleMDM does not use this functionality.

 Download your SimpleMDM DEP Public Key.

-Within Apple Business Manager, click Choose File and select the public key file you just downloaded.
+Within Apple Business Manager, click Choose File and select your downloaded public key file.

 In your SimpleMDM console, click Enrollments.

 Click Add Enrollment > Automated Enrollment (DEP).

 Click Choose File, then navigate to the token you downloaded from your ABM account.